 With a few exceptions, I have always lived on the coast.
 My dad was a submariner in the US Navy and well…submariners need to be where the deep water is.
-So I lived a blessed childhood growing up in places like Hawaii, Guam, Charleston, SC and San Diego, CA. When Terry and I moved to Nashville, TN for a job, I was pretty excited to live ‘kind of’ in the ‘heartland’.
-And while I loved Nashville, I always felt a little like a fish out of water so when the opportunity came, we went back to the shore and will probably always live close to the ocean.
+So I lived a blessed childhood growing up in places like Hawaii, Guam, Charleston, SC, and San Diego, CA. When Terry and I moved to Nashville, TN for a job, I was pretty excited to live ‘kind of’ in the ‘heartland’.
+And while I loved Nashville, I always felt a little like a fish out of water, so when the opportunity came, we went back to the shore and will probably always live close to the ocean.

 Guess that makes me a mermaid of sorts.

 For several years I’ve been hankering for an Oyster Shell Mirror.
 I’ve seen them at various stores, but could never justify the hefty price tag.
-This one is the perfect size, but I couldn’t quite swallow the $1,000+ ticket.
+This one is a perfect size, but I couldn’t quite swallow the $1,000+ ticket.

-Since I had many bushels of oysters from a past project sitting in my garage, the seed (or pearl?) was planted that I could make one myself.
+Since I had many bushels of oysters from a past project sitting in my garage, the seed (or pearl?) was planted so that I could make one myself.

 And since I just never really loved the stenciled mirror I made several months ago, I had the round piece of wood with a mirror in the middle.
 With those two critical oyster shell mirror ‘ingredients’ sitting in my home, it was just a matter of taking the time to put 2 and 2 together.

-In terms of where to find oyster shells, you can surely buy them online…but, if you’re willing to work just a wee bit, you might be able to get them for free.
+In terms of where to find oyster shells, you can surely buy them online…but if you’re willing to work just a wee bit, you might be able to get them for free.
 If you have a fish market or restaurant that sells shucked oysters, call to see if you can collect the shells.
 Our fish markets have piles outside their back door that they are more than willing to let me pick through.